cmuriukin/class_21_project/README.md

     devide 2 number
 Clac documntation by Charles of NewEra
 Add something

+Deleting a file is not recomended
-This is New Era Solutions Academy
+This is NewEra Solutions Academy class 21 2024
+This is class 21
 This is class 21 DevOps team